MalayPalace/Bank-Statement-Utility/README.md

 ## Background

 Have created various configurable parser which can read and store bank statement data to database.
 It is resilient against any failure and can log the data which failed storing to database.
-Re-executable as in same file can be reprocessed wihtout any duplication issue.
+Re-executable as in same file can be reprocessed without any duplication issue.

 ## Banks which are currently supported: